swiftlang/swift-evolution/proposals/NNNN-global-actor-isolated-types-usability.md

 ## Motivation

-Currently, there exist limitations in the concurrency model around global-isolated-types.
+Currently, there exist limitations in the concurrency model around types that are isolated to global actors.

 First, let's consider rules for properties of global-isolated value types.
 The first limitation is that `var` properties of such value types cannot be declared `nonisolated`.
 This poses a number of problems, for example when implementing a protocol conformance.
 The current workaround is to use the `nonisolated(unsafe)` keyword on the property: